Publish Remote Desktop with Microsoft Entra application proxy

-Remote Desktop Service and Azure AD Application Proxy work together to improve the productivity of workers who are away from the corporate network.
+Remote Desktop Service and Microsoft Entra application proxy work together to improve the productivity of workers who are away from the corporate network.

 The intended audience for this article is:

-- Current Remote Desktop Services customers who want to reduce the attack surface of their deployment by using Azure AD Application Proxy.
+- Current Remote Desktop Services customers who want to reduce the attack surface of their deployment by using Microsoft Entra application proxy.
 This scenario gives a set of two-step verification and Conditional Access controls to RDS.

 A standard RDS deployment includes various Remote Desktop role services running on Windows Server.
-Looking at the Remote Desktop Services architecture, there are multiple deployment options.
-Unlike other RDS deployment options, the RDS deployment with Azure AD Application Proxy (shown in the following diagram) has a permanent outbound connection from the server running the connector service.
+Multiple deployment options exist in the Remote Desktop Services architecture.
+Unlike other RDS deployment options, the RDS deployment with Microsoft Entra application proxy (shown in the following diagram) has a permanent outbound connection from the server running the connector service.
 Other deployments leave open inbound connections through a load balancer.

 In an RDS deployment, the RD Web role and the RD Gateway role run on Internet-facing machines.
 These endpoints are exposed for the following reasons:

 - RD Web provides the user a public endpoint to sign in and view the various on-premises applications and desktops they can access.
-Upon selecting a resource, an RDP connection is created using the native app on the OS.
+When you select a resource, an RDP connection is created using the native app on the OS.

 - RD Gateway comes into the picture once a user launches the RDP connection.
 The RD Gateway handles encrypted RDP traffic coming over the internet and translates it to the on-premises server that the user is connecting to.
-In this scenario, the traffic the RD Gateway is receiving comes from the Azure AD Application Proxy.
+In this scenario, the traffic the RD Gateway is receiving comes from the Microsoft Entra application proxy.

 If you haven't deployed RDS before, or want more information before you begin, learn how to seamlessly deploy RDS with Azure Resource Manager and Azure Marketplace.

-- You should already have deployed RDS, and enabled Application Proxy.
-Ensure you have satisfied the pre-requisites to enable Application Proxy, such as installing the connector, opening required ports and URLs, and enabling TLS 1.2 on the server.
-To learn which ports need to be opened, and other details, see Tutorial: Add an on-premises application for remote access through Application Proxy in Azure Active Directory.
+- You should already have deployed RDS, and enabled application proxy.
+Ensure you have satisfied the pre-requisites to enable application proxy, such as installing the connector, opening required ports and URLs, and enabling TLS 1.2 on the server.
+To learn which ports need to be opened, and other details, see Tutorial: Add an on-premises application for remote access through application proxy in Microsoft Entra ID.

 - Your end users must use a compatible browser to connect to RD Web or the RD Web client.
 For more details see Support for client configurations.